pcaston/OpenPeerPower.github.io/source/_integrations/tts.markdown

 * They [reject self-signed certificates](#self-signed-certificates).

 * They do not work with URLs that contain hostnames established by local naming means.
-Let's say your Home Assistant instance is running on a machine made known locally as `ha`.
+Let's say your Open Peer Power instance is running on a machine made known locally as `ha`.
 All your machines on your local network are able to access it as `ha`.
 However, try as you may, your cast device won't download the media files from your `ha` machine.
 That's because your cast device ignores your local naming setup.
 In this example, the `say` service creates a URL like `http://ha/path/to/media.mp3` (or `https://...` if you are using SSL).
 Setting a `base_url` that contains the IP address of your server works around this issue.
 By using an IP address, the cast device does not have to resolve the hostname.

 * An alternative way to force Google cast devices to use internal DNS is to block them from accessing Google DNS at the firewall/router level.
-This would be useful in the case, for example, where your internal IP of Home Assistant is a private IP and you have your internal DNS server (quite often a split-brain DNS scenario).
+This would be useful in the case, for example, where your internal IP of Open Peer Power is a private IP and you have your internal DNS server (quite often a split-brain DNS scenario).
 This method works on both Google Home Mini and Google Chromecasts.

 ## Service say